tilezen/mapbox-vector-tile/README.md

 Installation
 ------------

-mapbox-vector-tile is compatible with Python 2.7 and 3.5.
+mapbox-vector-tile is compatible with Python 3.7 or newer.
 It is listed on PyPi as `mapbox-vector-tile`.
 The recommended way to install is via `pip`:

 ```shell
 pip install mapbox-vector-tile